 In 2022 our investee Sun Art Retail Group Ltd, a major grocery chain in China with 100,000 employees, became one of the first Chinese participants in WDI.
 In 2023, COSCO Shipping Ports participated in the WDI, as the first Chinese state-owned enterprise.
-We were extremely heartened by the leadership shown by these companies, and hope this will encourage others to follow, and improve workforce reporting and practices in Emerging Markets.
+4 of our investees were winners in 2024 WDI Awards: Hyundai Department Store in "Best First Time Responder - runner up", Top Glove in "Best First Time Responder (Core Indicators) - runner up", COSCO Shipping Ports in "Most Improved - runner up", and Acer in "Most transparent - special mention".